 For two or more core (English, math, science, social studies) subjects failed, the student will have to repeat the grade.
-The student may complete a summer school program in the subjects failed through an accredited school or summer school program.
+At the recommendation of school officials, the student may complete a summer school program in the subjects failed through an accredited school or summer school program.
 In order to advance to the next grade, the student will have to complete and pass the summer school program by August 1st.
 Official documentation of the grades earned is required.
 Sylva-Bay Academy exercises the right to determine whether or not grades will be accepted from certain institutions.
 Students may be required to regularly work on their summer school program on the Sylva-Bay Academy campus.